sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/api_SFE_ST25DV64KC.md

 ### readEEPROM()

 This method reads `dataLength` bytes from EEPROM memory, starting at `baseAddress`.
 The bytes are returned in `data`.

+!!! note
-Note: `data` must be sufficiently large to hold all `dataLength` bytes.
+    `data` must be sufficiently large to hold all `dataLength` bytes.

 ```c++
 bool readEEPROM(uint16_t baseAddress, uint8_t *data, uint16_t dataLength)